grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 * [ ] _as they are loading parts onto the Gnat (no time to explain the plan to Shakes) the pursuing comes into range. maybe fires again?_
 	* [ ] Hemi desperately searches the Prospect for clamps --- like the ones Percy didn't buy at the store in the depot
+	* [ ] Hemi reveals he has some of the crates of magnetic mines, those are loaded onto the Gnat, as well as the inflatable bumpers we used much earlier in the book

 * [ ] _Hemi jumps into the Gnat and orders it off the mating collar (the Prospect is a little unwieldy with the Gnat on her deck)_